"It's such a secret place, the land of tears."

 If possible find a place where you can be enclosed, warm, and feel safe.
 A cocoon for healing.
 And be close to the floor if possible.
 Grief is heavy and when we are grieving we feel the weight of gravity more intensely.
 Lying down in bed is good, with lots of blankets to support you in letting go.
 Have plenty of tissues nearby.

-Sometimes what works is to sit in a small space with a wall to protect your back...on the bathroom floor, in a large closet, a small room.
-The small space can feel protective and safe and grounding, making it easier to feel our feelings.
+Sometimes what helps is to sit in a small space with a wall to protect your back...on the bathroom floor, in a large closet, a small room.
+The small space can feel protective and safe and grounding, making it easier to feel your feelings.

 This is a time to feel your grief, bit by bit, moment by moment.
 Suppressing it, avoiding it, or medicating it can all delay and subvert your process.

-(Of course there are times when we need to do one or more of those things.
-Each of us needs to find our own mourning path.
+(Of course there are times when we need to avoid or suppress it.
+Each of us needs to find our own path to mourn loss.
 If we have truly taken some time to grieve, we may need a break, a "breather" before we can go on.
 Or if we are just stuck in bed and not getting on with our lives, or feeling depressed, we may need help from others...see the section below.)

-If you are feeling your extreme grief it may sometimes seem like you are stuck, because grief heals slowly.
+If you are feeling your prolonged or extreme grief it may sometimes seem like you are stuck, because grief heals slowly.
 Grief work takes time.
+Grief is the slowest feeling to heal.

 You are truly stuck when you avoid your sadness.
-When you avoid its pain and suppress it, grief just goes below your awareness and comes out in other forms...as depression, anger, anxiety, and other feelings.
+When you avoid its pain and suppress it, when you step over it, grief just goes below your awareness and comes out in other forms...as depression, anger, anxiety, and other feelings.

-Sometimes those other feelings are part of our grief.
+Often, those other feelings are part of our grief.
 Some people express their grief as anger, in lashing out at others.
+For other it manifests as anxiety and worry.

 By being with your grief, giving it your loving attention, you are digesting it, transforming it.
 This alchemical process is not easy, but in time reveals its gold.